jalil-M/food-ada/README.md

 	lien
 	```

-3) Go to the link for our datastory :
+3) Go to the link for our datastory [here](jalil-M.github.io) or below :

 	```
 	jalil-M.github.io
 	```

-## A list of internal milestones up until project milestone 3
+## Previous (accomplished) list of internal milestones up until project milestone 3
 - Improve and deepen our analysis.
 - Consistency of the analysis of the new results after crossing the two datasets
 - Extract new informations on quality of food consumed by each social class.